 You needed an agent and preferably a lot of money.
 And as noted, the Big Publishing Company could still reject your book on a whim.

-You can publish a book yourself.
+You can publish a book yourself or work with local publishers.
 In the past, self-publishing was often equated to vanity publishing.
 (In other words, a self-published book was often considered crap.)

 But now that idea has been turned on its head.
 Some people argue that being published by a Big Company is more for “vanity” reasons than anything else.
-It’s certainly not because of all the great marketing support you’ll receive.
+It’s certainly not because of all the great marketing support and sales tips you’ll receive.

 You get to say, “My book was published by Big Company.”